CCSD provides support to students in kindergarten to Grade 12 who have a first language other than English. The following are support options:

 - Build confidence and interact with other children in a school setting

-- Learn through play in small class settings
+- Learn through play in small class size settings.

-ISSP is a partnership with The Calgary Catholic School District, Calgary Board of Education and the Calgary Bridge Foundation for Youth.
-The program helps immigrant families with settlement needs.
-After newcomers register for school at the St. John Reception Centre, they receive assistance by the In-school settlement workers as they welcome them (often in their home language), answer any questions the family may have, address immediate basic needs, and refer them to further settlement support services that are available regarding government, education, community, social and cultural needs.
+ISSP is a partnership with the Calgary Catholic School District, Calgary Board of Education and the Calgary Bridge Foundation for Youth.
+The program helps newcomer students with adapting to the cultural differences of schooling in Canada.
+After newcomers register for school at the St. John Reception Centre, they receive assistance from the in-school settlement workers as they welcome them (often in their home language), answer any questions the student and family may have and refer them to settlement support services that are available regarding government, education, community, social and cultural needs.

 ICW provides easily accessible services for immigrant students who may be experiencing difficulties such as isolation, trauma (past or present), separation/reunification or other emotional stressors.
 The Family Liaison Support worker provides support to students and their families in accessing culturally appropriate interventions.
 To access this service, please contact your school.